DutchAzureMeetup/SmackYourBatchUp/README.md

 Now that Batch Shipyard is configured, the pool is created, and the input data is uploaded, it's time to run the job.

-1. Return to the terminal or Command Prompt window and execute one of the following commands based on which operating system you are using.
+1. Return to the Cloud Shell Prompt window and execute the following command.
 This command creates a job if it doesn't already exist in the Batch account, and then creates a new task for that job.
 Jobs can be run multiple times without creating new jobs.
 Batch Shipyard simply creates a new task each time the **jobs add** command is called.

 	````
-	shipyard jobs add --configdir .\recipe\config
+	shipyard jobs add --configdir config
 	````